monero-project/monero-site/README.md

 Moneropedia Fron should be translated for both *entry:* and *summary:* elements.
 However, *terms:* should be extanded with their translation, leaving the English words **untouched**.
 This is really important for compatibility purposes.
 With this, if a new guide is added to the site, an English term on the untranslated version of the guide in another language could be linked to the moneropedia article (of the same language).

-* The old *unstranslated* snippet must be removed, therefor the next section 14.4 is irrelevant here.
+* The old *untranslated* snippet must be removed, therefore the next section 14.4 is irrelevant here.

 Finally, your entry should go from:
 ```